NoteCode4/Monero-Tip-Bot/README.md

 ## Commands

-- `/tip <user_id> <amount>` - Tip a user with a specified amount of Monero.
+- `/tip <amount>` - Tip a user with a specified amount of Monero.
 The user must reply to a message from the person they want to tip.
 - `/rain <amount> <number_of_Users>` - Send a rain of Monero to multiple users in the group.
 Format the command as `/rain <amount> <number_of_Users>`.

 Both commands will require a transaction fee, as they interact with the Monero blockchain.